plannies-mate/plannies-mate/docs/SPECS-TASKS.md

 * morph: production, ianheggie-oaf (if available)
 * info - links to a detailed page for each authority

+#### Scrapers Details page

+The details page should also include feedback on how my work on broken scrapers is progressing...
+(TBD)

+### Authorities

+Mainly as a enhanced version of authority coverage?

+* `site_dir/authorities.html` - table of authorities with scraper and detail relative links - order by authority
+  class: `lib/authorities_generator.rb`
+* DISCUSS if we generate different pages for different sort orders, or use a javascript plugin to sort the table (prefer as we will later also add filtering)
+* `site_dir/authorities/short_name.html` - detailed page for each authority listing all the details we have
+  class: `lib/authority_generator.rb`

 * table of authorities in order of score within scraper, listing
     * authority name
     * state